How $6 billion from Elon Musk could feed millions on the brink of famine

 But there's more to food aid than a plate of food.

-Keep in mind, says Simon Levine of ODI, it's not entirely accurate to think of 43 cents as just the price of one meal per day per person for a year.
+Keep in mind, says Levine, it's not entirely accurate to think of 43 cents as just the price of one meal per day per person for a year.

 When you look at the figures this way, says Mitchell, it makes you realize "just how little income the world's poorest have.
 Half a dollar per person per day can make the difference between life and death."